Jacarte/PSubKo/Readme.md

 ```

 3. Instantiate the previous declared class in the entrypoint of your application, and then call the main function.
-This action will create a deadlock with the Java main thread preventing your application closes.
+This action will create a deadlock with the Java main thread preventing your application to get closed.

 ```kt
 import impl.RabbitMQMessageCenter